 Ideas To Manage Pulse Crop Inputs This Year

-With input costs on the rise, what can you do to manage your input costs for pulses in 2019?
+With input costs on the rise, unpredictable markets and variable weather, what can you do to manage your input costs for pulses in 2020?
 Below are some ideas that could help.

 - Tune up and repair all your field equipment prior to spring work.

 - Poorly maintained equipment can increase fuel consumption and operating costs, plus increase the chances of breakdowns in season.

 - Start with a soil test.
 Fertilizer is one of the biggest expenditures on your farm, so soil testing makes a lot of sense.
 Following updated soil test recommendations can help pinpoint precisely what each field needs.

 - Do you need the same inputs on every field every year?
 Are some fields higher in available nutrients due to dry conditions or crop rotations?
 Check field-specific soil tests to make sure.

 - Is variable rate application right for your farm?
 Varying the rate of fertilizer (or other inputs) across a field could help reduce your total fertilizer costs without losing yield.